iobio-zjut/ForceFlowAb/README.md

 ## Citation
+If you use ForceFlowAb in academic work, please cite the archived software release at https://doi.org/10.5281/zenodo.21645253.

 ## License and third-party software
 ForceFlowAb-specific contributions are provided under the MIT License.
 Portions of this repository are derived from DiffAb and remain subject to the Apache License 2.0 and its attribution requirements.
 See THIRD_PARTY_NOTICES.md and licenses/DiffAb-Apache-2.0.txt for details.